 Contemporary Artist, Burma

-Her highly talented work has delighted art lovers and collectors at public exhibitions in among countries and be collected by Gerard De Geer private museum collection, Sweden.
+Her highly talented work has delighted art lovers and collectors at public exhibitions in among countries and is collected by Gerard De Geer private museum collection, Sweden.

 “Phyu Mon’s dominant concern is with the status of women, their inner tensions and despair at the challenges they face.
 Through her connectedness with time, place and situation, Phyu Mon has produced an allegorical body of work that offers a rare contemporary engagement with moral consciousness in a world that prefers to bury its horrors” – Shireen Naziree (Curator)